 Attentive Services for Growing and Diversifying Needs

 The Writing Lab has over 200 instructional handouts on writing skills and issues available both in print and on the OWL.
 Students and faculty can also use its reference library of books, journals, and reference materials.
 Additional services have been added over the years as well.
-In-lab and in-class workshops on writing skills, specific resources for English as a Second Language (ESL) students, the Grammar Hotline, and computer writing facility have been developed to meet the growing and diversifying needs of writers.
+In-lab and in-class workshops on writing skills, specific resources for English as a Second Language (ESL) students, the Grammar Hotline (since discontinued), and computer writing facility have been developed to meet the growing and diversifying needs of writers.
 The Writing Lab receives many visitors from other universities as far away as South Africa and Japan, who view it as a benchmark for both writing lab and online writing lab excellence.

 Becoming an Award-winning Writing Program